 Liquid chocolate covers totally the mold’s cavity and adopts the shape of the cavity, and by doing this its possible to create all kind of figures.

-The technology is based on the synchronized discharge of the chocolate mass and the filling into the mold’s cavity, in only one movement, covering the exterior part of the praline with chocolate and the interior part with the filling.
+The technology is based on the synchronized discharge of the chocolate mass and the filling into the mould’s cavity, in only one movement, covering the exterior part of the praline with chocolate and the interior part with the filling.

 It has two jacketed hoppers in one dispenser: one for chocolate and the other for the filling.